norvig/paip-lisp/docs/chapter7.md

 **Exercise  7.4 [h]** The original STUDENT also had a set of "common knowledge" equations that it could use when necessary.
 These were mostly facts about conversion factors, such as (`1 inch = 2.54  cm`).
-Also included were equations like (`distance equal s rate times time`), which could be used to solve problems like "If the distance from Anabru to Champaign is 10 miles and the time it takes Sandy to travel this distance is 2 hours, what is Sandy's rate of speed?"
+Also included were equations like (`distance equals rate times time`), which could be used to solve problems like "If the distance from Anabru to Champaign is 10 miles and the time it takes Sandy to travel this distance is 2 hours, what is Sandy's rate of speed?"
 Make changes to incorporate this facility.
 It probably only helps in conjunction with a solution to the previous exercise.

 **Exercise  7.5 [h]** Change `student` so that it prints values only for those variables that are being asked for in the problem.